 General Information

-Scoping is the process used to determine the appropriate contents of an Environmental Impact Statement (EIS).
-Public participation is an integral part of scoping.
-The first scoping step is to announce to the public, by a Federal Register notice and press releases, that an EIS will be prepared and to ask for comments about what should be included.
-We may also hold one or more public meetings in communities that might be affected if leasing, exploration, or development were to occur.
+Once BOEM determines that a proposal requires an EIS and is sufficiently developed for meaningful public comment, the first step is to announce to the public, by a Federal Register notice and press releases, that an EIS will be prepared and to ask for comments.
+This announcement that initiates the NEPA process is called a Notice of Intent (NOI).
+Comments are requested on several topics, including alternatives to the proposed action, effects of the proposed action, and any relevant information, studies, or analyses.
+We may also hold one or more public meetings in communities that might be affected by the federal action.
 The purpose of soliciting input is to identify relevant issues, alternatives, mitigation measures, and analytical tools so that they can be incorporated into the EIS.

 Getting input from as many affected and interested parties as possible is an important part of preparing an EIS.
 These usually include: